16 Best CRM for Mac, iPhone, iPad & Other Apple iOS Software

 Add-on modules are priced on top of the existing CRM product you purchase, so costs can increase significantly as you expand your use of the platform

-Standard version is $12 per user/per month, billed annually
+Standard plan is $23 per user/month billed annually

-Enterprise version is $35 per user/per month, billed annually
+Enterprise plan is $52 per user/month billed annually

-Flexible and results-oriented CRM that allows you to construct multiple sales pipelines with customizable, unique stages appropriate to a specific product/service’s context
+Pipedrive is a highly flexible and results-oriented CRM that allows you to construct multiple sales pipelines with customizable, unique stages appropriate to a specific product/service’s context.

 Reminders, notifications, and follow-up alerts automatically keep you on task